collapsed-stacks/startups/questions/11164/why-your-product-service-is-hard-to-clone-by-someone-else.md

 - posted by: [user11420](https://stackexchange.com/users/9226949/user11420) on 2016-09-20
 - score: 4

-<p>Investors prefer businesses that are harder to compete with, because they have the potential to be more profitable. </p>
+Investors prefer businesses that are harder to compete with, because they have the potential to be more profitable.

-<p>Consider a toll bridge: once built, it is essentially impossible to compete with, because any time someone started to build a competing bridge, you could just lower your toll price, to make it unprofitable for the other bridge, and construction stops.
-Then it's back to setting your own price. </p>
+Consider a toll bridge: once built, it is essentially impossible to compete with, because any time someone started to build a competing bridge, you could just lower your toll price, to make it unprofitable for the other bridge, and construction stops.
+Then it's back to setting your own price.

-<p>On the other end of the spectrum is something like a lemonade stand, which is very easy to compete with on price.
+On the other end of the spectrum is something like a lemonade stand, which is very easy to compete with on price.
 If you sell lemonade for a dollar, there is very little preventing me from setting a stand next door and selling it for 75 cents, which would cannibalize 100% of your business, unless you lower your price to match mine.
-Eventually, we are both selling lemonade at cost (zero profit), just to try and hold on.</p>
+Eventually, we are both selling lemonade at cost (zero profit), just to try and hold on.

-<p>So the investor wants to know what will make it hard for me to compete with your lemonade stand.
+So the investor wants to know what will make it hard for me to compete with your lemonade stand.
 Maybe you have the best lemonade due to a secret recipe (okay) or a patented process (better).
 Maybe you have an exclusive territory with the lemon distributor (good), or a celebrity spokesperson (okay), or a great brand (for a startup? meh).
 Maybe you have a proprietary training system that produces the friendliest and most-attractive lemonade-sellers.
-Maybe you have an expensive slushie machine that creates a high startup cost. </p>
+Maybe you have an expensive slushie machine that creates a high startup cost.

-<p>These obstacles for potential competitors are sometimes also called "barriers to entry".</p>
+These obstacles for potential competitors are sometimes also called "barriers to entry".

-<p>In general, investors prefer "hard" barriers to entry, such as patents or proprietary technology.
+In general, investors prefer "hard" barriers to entry, such as patents or proprietary technology.
 Specialized industry knowledge and connections can also be valuable (e.g., a former general starting a defense contracting firm).
-Brand/marketing type differentiators are generally seen as weaker protections with startups, but every situation is different. </p>
+Brand/marketing type differentiators are generally seen as weaker protections with startups, but every situation is different.

 ## Answer 11165